CheezLang/CheezLang/README.md

 # Cheez Lang

 Cheez is a small programming language I created in 2018.
 It's more on the low level side, inspired by Rust and uses LLVM as it's backend.
+Some features are parametric polymorphism (I think that's what it's called), `defer`, structs, traits, currently C-like memory allocation using malloc and free, "virtual functions" using trait objects.

+Some features I plan to implement someday are lambdas, pattern matching, something like Rust's borrow checker but less restrictive and compile time code execution.

+A detailed description of each feature can soon be found [here](https://github.com/Nimaoth/CheezLang/wiki) (still very early in progress).

 The compiler is written in C#.
 I also wrote a Language Server, but I haven't maintained it so it's not even compiling right now.
 There is also a VSCode extension which provides basic syntax highlighting and access to the language server.